CaveAnimal/talkingsmoke/TheRules.md

 If the task is deferred for any reason, include the reason in the line beneath that task.
 When asked for a status update on the project, the assistant will provide a list of each category and the percent of total tasks for that category.

+## TASKS (Project Roadmap)

+- The assistant is responsible for keeping the project's TASKS file (`talkingsmoke_TASKS.md`) accurate and up-to-date.
+This is the primary human-facing roadmap and must reflect real project status.
+- Use the same status symbols shown above when editing `talkingsmoke_TASKS.md` so the project and assistant use a consistent notation.
+- Update `talkingsmoke_TASKS.md` immediately when making project-level status changes (start a task, mark complete, mark blocked, or defer).
+If deferring a task include the reason on the line beneath the task.
+- When the assistant's internal TODO changes in a way that affects project-level status, the assistant must update `talkingsmoke_TASKS.md` as well as its internal snapshot (`tools/manage_todo_list_snapshot.json`).
+- After updating the internal snapshot, the assistant must run the provided sync helper to regenerate the assistant-maintained TODO (`talkingsmoke_TODO.md`) by invoking the PowerShell wrapper: `tools/sync_todos.ps1`.
+- Sync cadence: update TASKS immediately on any status change, and also after any burst of edits (≈3–5 tool calls or editing >3 files), before producing a formal status report, and at end-of-session.
+- When asked for a status update, report percent-complete using the TASKS file as the authoritative source; also ensure the assistant TODO and snapshot reflect the same state.
+- Every task step and subtask listed in `talkingsmoke_TASKS.md` must be updated individually as work progresses — not just the top-level task entries.
+Mark subtasks with the same status symbols and include reasons/notes for deferred or blocked subtasks.

 The assistant normally keeps it's own internal TODO list.
 Whenever the assistant changes it's own internal TODO list, it will also update the file *_TODO.md using the files found in the tools subfolder by invoking the PowerShell wrapper `tools/sync_todos.ps1` The assistant will add or update a timestamp at the bottom of the *_TODO.md with the format: